AshleighSham/DF_capstone/README.md

 CLIENT_ID={your client ID}
 CLIENT_SECRET={your client secret}
 ```
-And for the streamlit app to function a secrets.toml file needs to be added to the streamlit/.streamlit directory with the following information.
+And for the streamlit app to function, a secrets.toml file needs to be added to the streamlit/.streamlit directory with the following information.
 ```toml
 [connections.sql]
 dialect = "postgresql"